Razumovskyy/MARFA/README.md

 ### Note 1:
 Continuum absorption is not accounted in this project.
 This functionality might be later added through the effort from new contributors.
 ### Note 2:
-Calculations are perfoemed for one molecular species and for all atmospheric level at one runtime.
+Calculations are performed for one molecular species and for all atmospheric level at one runtime.

 ## Prerequisites
 To build and run the source code on your machine, you need to have GFortran (GNU Fortran compiler) and the Fortran Package Manager (fpm) installed.